mkudzia84/helifx/docs/WIRING.md

 ## Overview

-The system uses a Raspberry Pi with WM8960 Audio HAT for audio output and GPIO pins for PWM input monitoring and component control.
+The system uses a Raspberry Pi with an audio HAT (WM8960 Audio HAT or Raspberry Pi DigiAMP+) for audio output and GPIO pins for PWM input monitoring and component control.

 **Important Notes:**
 - All GPIO signals are 3.3V logic.
 Never connect 5V signals directly to GPIO pins!
-- This system uses **pigpio library** for GPIO control with hardware-timed PWM
+- This system uses **libgpiod library** for GPIO control with hardware PWM capabilities
-- WM8960 Audio HAT pins **must be excluded** from pigpio control (see [PIGPIO_SETUP.md](PIGPIO_SETUP.md))
+- Audio HAT pins are automatically protected by the software and cannot be used for other functions
-- The install script automatically configures pigpio with proper pin exclusions
+- Supported audio HATs: WM8960 Audio HAT, Raspberry Pi DigiAMP+

 ## GPIO Pin Assignments